Berenice02/ProbabilisticRobotics/README.md

 h^{[n,m]} = \text{proj} \left(K \cdot \left ( X_r^{[n]} \cdot T_{\text{cam}} \right )^{-1} \cdot X_l^{[m]} \right )
 $$

-Moreover, to have a valid prediction, the point has to be inside the viewing frustum, thus additional checks are performed.
+Moreover, to have a valid prediction, the point has to be inside the viewing frustum of the camera, thus additional checks are performed.

 #### Error